unicef/iogt/_pages/cms-manual/content/content-tips.md

 The article title should usually not exceed 7 words in length.
 Titles of articles should capture attention and preferably have a user benefit approach.
 Using question marks can help our audience to identify to the issues treated.

-## Article Description
-<p class="lead fst-italic">4&ndash;7 words</p>

-Description should provide more information about the content of the story or expand on the title.
-The descriptor can be viewed as a teaser….On Wagtail, this description should go in the “subtitle" field of an article.

 ## Article Content
 <p class="lead fst-italic">Aim for 200&ndash;300 words.
 500 words max.</p>